Anne lives and works in Tasmania and believes Tasmania is one of the most beautiful states in Australia. Ideally set up for a road trip.

 Although you will find some of the standard installations available at most museums, like The Snake by Sydney Nolan, Egyptian Mummies and Greek coins dating back from 400BC, that's where any comparison to other museums end.
 Mona showcases the art that other museums shy away from.

 Some of it is extremely intense.
-It evokes feeling of revulsion, delicacy, disgust, awe, beauty as you pass from one installation to the next.
+It evokes feelings of revulsion, delicacy, disgust, awe, and beauty as you pass from one installation to the next.
 And sometimes you just ask why?